awslabs/LibMLKEM/spark_ada/README.md

-# LibMLKEM - A new, formal reference implemenation of FIPS 203 ML-KEM
+# LibMLKEM - A new, formal reference implementation of FIPS 203 ML-KEM

 This library implements ML-KEM, better known as "Kyber", but as specified in the 24th August 2023 Draft of FIPS 203.

-This implemenation is written in SPARK - a subset of Ada that is designed for formal verification - and has been subject to formal verification with the SPARK toolset.
+This implementation is written in SPARK - a subset of Ada that is designed for static verification - and has been subject to verification with the SPARK toolset.

 If the reader is not familiar with SPARK, then [start here](https://learn.adacore.com/).